 Hydroform Press Forming

-Hydroform press forming, or hydroforming, is a forming process that presses room temperature material into a die, using high pressure hydraulic fluid.
-Inside the mold, the metal takes on its shape.
-When coupled with ductile metals, hydroforming can offer an inexpensive way to get lightweight, strong and structurally sound parts and products.
-Most often, this process is used in the automotive industry.
+Hydroform press forming, commonly known as hydroforming, is a technique where room temperature materials are shaped using high-pressure hydraulic fluid.
+Within the mold, the metal conforms to its designated shape.
+When used with ductile metals, hydroforming presents a cost-effective method to produce lightweight, durable, and structurally robust parts and products.
+This process is predominantly employed in the automotive industry.

 Benefits